nickgeoca/cwt-tensorflow/README.md

 # Tensorflow CWT
 This implements a 1-D Continuous Wavelet Transform (CWT) using a Ricker wavelet in tensorflow.
-It is very similar to scipy's cwt routine, excpet is slightly limited yet much faster.
+It is very similar to scipy's cwt routine.

 It has the advantage of running in parallel on a GPU and is about 8x faster than an old laptop i5 using a GTX 750 TI (~1,400 GFLOPS).
 This is done by using tensorflow's parallel while_loop function.

-One caveat of using this is the accuracy.
-Currently this api and scipy's cwt both limit the Ricker wavelet samples to 10x the scale size.
-What this means for both libarires is that they are both much faster at the cost of a very small numerical error.

-See test.py for plotting the result and the cwtRicker function type in cwt.py.
+The following wavelets are available:
+* Ricker wavelet - cwtRicker
+* Mortlet wavelet - cwtMortlet

 ## Usage
 Run [test.py](https://github.com/nickgeoca/cwt-tensorflow/blob/master/test.py) example.
 It produces the plot below.
+The scale of the mortlet wavelet below is 32.
 ![](https://github.com/nickgeoca/cwt-tensorflow/blob/master/mortletCWT.png)

+## Dev Notes
+This cwt and scipy's cwt both limit the Ricker wavelet samples to 10x the scale size to improve accuracy.

 ## TODO
 * Add this line of code similar to scipy's [cwt](https://github.com/scipy/scipy/blob/63bcdc4eeafa59553c00e44343dbb38380bd9d45/scipy/signal/wavelets.py#L362): samples = min(10*width, len(wav))